pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 somewhere near the labor cost---perhaps
 $10.00 worth of labor will photograph
 $12.00 to $15.00 worth of film (including processing).
-At this rate the first cost
----i.e., the finished negative---of microcopied material in large runs can be made for $.22 to $.25 per 100 pages.
+At this rate the first cost---i.e., the finished negative---of microcopied material in large runs can be made for $.22 to $.25 per 100 pages.
 This is the cost at which a unique copy of a great body of material could be made for a single